joshuasorkin/voicemail-chatgpt/README.md

+## Voicemail-ChatGPT

-Voicemail-chatgpt is an IVR telephony interface for communicating with [ChatGPT](https://chat.openai.com).
+Voicemail-ChatGPT is an IVR telephony interface for communicating with [ChatGPT](https://chat.openai.com).
 It is implemented in Node.js and Twilio Programmable Voice.

 # Twilio configuration